 Collate a list of all the potential stakeholders of your project, research, programme or organisation.
 Leave no one out at this point.

 Internal and external stakeholders in the healthcare sector will include many different groups.
-Here's a list of all the potential stakeholders to consider:
+Depending on the scope of the project, programme, or organisation, healthcare stakeholders may include:

 From public health and social care to health promotion and research, in general, all healthcare organisations will have the "4 P's" as their stakeholders: patients, providers, policymakers and payors.